• Home

 Notes

-Freezing: Freeze extra slices wrapped in foil in a zip top bag for up to 30 days.
-Place in fridge overnight to thaw and then microwave for 5-10 seconds.
+Freezing: Wrap slices in foil, place in the zip top bag and freeze for up to 30 days.

 Nutrition